lue-bird/elm-state-interface/README.md

                     )
     }
 ```
-To learn about these "json decoder" things, read [the official guide](https://guide.elm-lang.org/effects/json).
+To learn about these "json decoder" things, you can read [the official guide](https://guide.elm-lang.org/effects/json).
 You can skip the first section with the app code.

 Now, how does the `warnings` thing work?
-> **An `Interface` for an action ≠ performing that action now**
+> **an `Interface` for an action ≠ performing that action now**

 ```elm
 interface =